pydata/pydata-sphinx-theme/docs/user_guide/customizing.rst

   The ``-system`` variables are available to use as fallback to the default fonts.

-- If the font you want to specify in the section above is not generally available by default, you will need to ensure the font is loaded.
+- If the font you want to specify in the section above is not generally available by default, you will additionally need to ensure the font is loaded.
   For example, you could download and vendor the font in the ``_static`` directory of your sphinx site, and then update the base template to load the font resources:

   - configure the `template_path <https://www.sphinx-doc.org/en/master/theming.html#templating>`__
     in your ``conf.py``